-Budgeted cost: £35,000
+Budgeted cost: £32,535

 Activity Evidence that supports this approach Challenge number(s) addressed Engaging in National Tutoring Programme to support learning impacted by lockdown and the pandemic - engagement with tuition partners and school led tutoring.
 Priority given to disadvantaged students.
 "As disadvantaged pupils have been disproportionately impacted by the pandemic, schools should strongly consider targeting their tutoring offer to pupils who are eligible for pupil premium."
-(DfE, 2022: NTP guidance for schools) 1, 4, 6, 7 Saturday school and after school tuition by HT staff in small groups of no more than 1:6.
+(DfE, 2022: NTP guidance for schools) 1, 2, 4, 6 Saturday school and after school tuition by HT staff in small groups of no more than 1:6.
 Research suggests "the attainment gap has widened for disadvantaged students during the pandemic" (National Foundation of Education Research, 2022) (DfE, 2022).
 Planned use of curriculum time to do small group tuition to accelerate reading and numeracy levels Education Endowment Fund (EEF) state "evidence shows that small group tuition is effective, on average +4 months, on group sizes below 7" See link Use of Phonics and Lexia programmes to improve reading skills and enable students to become proficient readers, confident learners and GCSE-ready EEF (see link) tells us "reading comprehension strategies are high impact on average (+6 months).
 Alongside phonics it is a crucial component of early reading instruction."
-1, 2, 7 Use of Year 11 tutorial time to deliver additional English and maths using Directors of subjects and experienced staff to lead this provision EEF (see link ) state "evidence shows that small group tuition is effective, on average +4 months, on group sizes below 7."
-2, 7 Deliver KS4 academic interventions before and after school to support with preparation of GCSE's EEF (see link) states "before and after school programmes with a clear structure, a strong link to the curriculum, and well-qualified and well-trained staff are more clearly linked to academic benefits than other types of extended hours provision."
-2, 7 Engage in holiday academic intervention to close the attainment EEF (see link ) state "evidence shows that small group tuition is 1, 2, 7 gap between non-disadvantaged and disadvantaged students effective, on average +4 months, on group sizes below 7."
-Using tuition partners, engage in holiday clubs to actively challenge the gaps in learning, particularly with disadvantaged students
+1, 2 Use of Year 11 tutorial time to deliver additional English, maths and Science using Directors of subjects and experienced staff to lead this provision EEF (see link) state "evidence shows that small group tuition is effective, on average +4 months, on group sizes below 7."
+2 Deliver KS4 academic interventions before and after school to support with preparation of GCSE's EEF (see link) states "before and after school programmes with a clear structure, a strong link to the curriculum, and well-qualified and well-trained staff are more clearly linked to academic benefits than other types of extended hours provision."
+2